Utsira, Norway: Your Ultimate Guide to This Enchanting Island

 The yellow square hut on the to of the hill - the sea can be seen in the background.

 Historically, Utsira was ahead of its time when, in 1926, it established its first council of eleven women and one man.
-What’s more, this event marked the inauguration of Norway’s first female mayor, Åasa Helgesen.
+Moreover, this event marked the inauguration of Norway’s first female mayor, Åasa Helgesen.

-Their very first policy was the lowering of their own wages to help the island’s economy.
-Next, they had roads built so the children did not have to arrive at school with wet feet.
+Their very first policy was lowering their own wages to help the island’s economy.
+Next, they built roads so the children did not have to arrive at school with wet feet.

-What is extremely interesting is that places such as Mexico and Venezuela sent telegrams congratulating the island on its first female mayor.
+It is extremely interesting that places such as Mexico and Venezuela sent telegrams congratulating the island on its first female mayor.

 Åasa Helgesen was both a midwife and farmer.
-Back in the day, the men would be out fishing for months on end, only coming back at harvesting time.
-As a consequence, the women on the island ran the farms and raised the children.
+Back in the day, the men would be out fishing for months, only coming back at harvesting time.
+Consequently, the women on the island ran the farms and raised the children.

 This meant that the community had to work together and help each other.

-A legacy that continues in the thriving community spirit on Utsira today.
+A legacy that continues in the thriving community spirit of Utsira today.

 This timber church was built in 1785 but underwent renovation in 1870.
 However, the original pulpit is still in place.
 The inside was very different from the decor in most churches we have seen.

-Currently, over 300 bird species have been recorded on this internationally known birdwatcher’s paradise.
+Over 300 bird species have been recorded on this internationally known birdwatcher’s paradise.
 Twenty-six of them are extremely rare.
-In addition, Utsira has its own ringing hut (where a bird can be tagged with a ring on its leg for recording purposes).
+Utsira also has its own ringing hut (where a bird can be tagged with a ring on its leg for recording purposes).

-We didn’t see anyone bird spotting but we definitely saw plenty of birdlife.
-Interestingly, the main hotspot for bird watching is in a local resident’s garden, which used to be the house of the first female mayor.
+We didn’t see anyone bird spotting, but we definitely saw plenty of birdlife.
+Interestingly, the main bird-watching hotspot is in a local resident’s garden, which used to be the house of the first female mayor.

 Here’s a map that shows all the geocaches you could find on Utsira.